CNAS Is Accepting 2018 Internship Applications

 All new hires, when applying, are required to present appropriate identifying documents and documentation of authorization to work in the United States.
 Interns are responsible for obtaining their own travel and visa arrangements; CNAS does not serve as a sponsor for intern work authorization.
 If you are not a U.S. citizen, please inform yourself as to the options available for gaining work authorization, the costs, and the time frame.

-Applications for the Fall 2017 intern class (July-December) are accepted on a rolling basis.
+Applications for the Spring 2018 intern class (January-June) are accepted on a rolling basis.

 If you anticipate requesting a variance from the specified internship dates, or if you are available and flexible to start earlier, please indicate this in your cover letter.